larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 The expectation is that the minimal action necessary to maintain the comity of a forum will be attempted.

-The moderator team is responsible to the IETF Chair.
-The IETF Chair MAY create or designate a forum to facilitate discussion about moderation, and refer interested parties to that forum.
-All actions taken by the moderation team SHALL be reported to the IETF Chair, as well as to the person who is the target of the action.
-All bans longer than fourteen (14) days SHALL be reported to the forum in which the person was banned, and in the case of a broad ban, to the community in a manner decided by the IESG.
+The moderator team is responsible to the IESG.
+The IESG MAY create or designate a forum to facilitate discussion about moderation, and refer interested parties to that forum.
+All actions taken by the moderation team SHALL be reported to the IESG.
+All bans longer than fourteen (14) days SHALL be reported to the forum in which the person was banned, or in the case of a broad ban, to the community in a manner decided by the IESG.

 ## Membership